For informational purposes only — not medical advice

 Prognosis is good with early diagnosis and treatment.
 Severe malaria can be fatal.

-The content on this page is for informational and educational purposes only.
+Find a vaccination clinic →The content on this page is for informational and educational purposes only.
 It does not constitute medical advice, diagnosis, or treatment recommendations.
 If you have health concerns, consult a qualified healthcare professional.
 Medova is not a medical service provider.

 Full terms of useGeographic distribution and active outbreaks